Long-term forcing of Sun's coronal field, open flux and cosmic ray modulation potential during grand minima, maxima and regular activity phases by the solar dynamo mechanism: Results

-The evolution of the state of the heliosphere by the solar coronal magnetic fields can be parameterized by OSF which in turn impacts the cosmic ray modulation.
+The modulation of the state of the heliosphere by the solar coronal magnetic fields can be parameterized by OSF which in turn impacts the cosmic ray modulation.
 OSF and the cosmic ray modulation potential are spatially averaged quantities.
-This implies they lack description of solar coronal magnetic field distribution.
-The nature of the solar coronal magnetic fields (whether they are open or closed within the solar source surface) significantly impact the flow of solar wind plasma into the heliosphere.
+Hence they lack a description of solar coronal magnetic fields (whether they are open or closed within the solar source surface) that govern the flow of the solar wind in the heliosphere.
+In order to understand the spatial distribution of the fields during different solar activity phases, we choose a grand maximum (from Year 1967 to 1979), grand minimum (from Year 2133 to 2145) and a regular activity phase (from Year 2296 to 2308) for further analysis.
+This choice of the solar activity phases is consistent with our definition based on the modeled sunspot eruption proxy time series.
+The coronal magnetic field configuration obtained using the PFSS model is provided in Fig. \ref{fig:2} for corresponding years.
+Grand maxima, grand minima and regular activity phase are denoted as shaded regions on the simulated $B_r (R_{\odot})$ butterfly diagram in the bottom panel as (a), (b) and (c) respectively.
+For each of these episodes, coronal magnetic field configuration is shown at a four-year time interval starting from the corresponding cycle minimum.
+We fix the source surface height at $r = 2.5 R_{\odot}$ for consistency in our long term simulation.